scottonanski/VibeCodeDuo/README.md

 ---

-## 🔥 Current Status & Achievements (feature/debate-stage-chat-visibility Branch)
+## 🔥 Current Status & Achievements (feature/debate-stage-implementation Branch)

 ### 🔧 Backend (`/lib/orchestration/`, `/api/chat/route.ts`)

-*   **✅ Fully Functional Orchestration Pipeline:**
+*   **✅ Fully Functional Orchestration Pipeline with Integrated Debate Stage:**
-    *   **✨ `scaffoldStage` Integration:** Initiates projects by scaffolding file/folder structures based on LLM-generated JSON, significantly speeding up project setup.
+    *   **✨ `debateStage` Implementation & Integration:**
+        *   Successfully implemented `debateStage.ts` where Debater A (Worker 1 config) and Debater B (Worker 2 config) discuss and refine implementation plans based on the `refinedPrompt`.
+        *   A Summarizer AI (Refiner config) processes the debate into a structured JSON output: `summaryText`, `agreedPlan`, `options`, and `requiresResolution`.
+        *   The `debateStage` is now integrated into `collaborationPipeline.ts`, running after `refineStage` and critically, *before* `scaffoldStage`.
+    *   **✨ `scaffoldStage` Driven by Debate Outcome:** The `agreedPlan` (or `refinedPrompt` as fallback) from the `debateStage` is now the primary input for `scaffoldStage`, ensuring the project scaffold aligns with the collaboratively decided plan.
-    *   Robust turn-based loop: Refiner ➔ Scaffolder ➔ Coder ➔ Reviewer ➔ Revisions ➔ Installer.
+    *   Robust turn-based loop: Refiner ➔ **Debate (Proposer, Critiquer, Summarizer)** ➔ Scaffolder ➔ Coder ➔ Reviewer ➔ Revisions ➔ Installer.
     *   Intelligent review processing and dependency management (`installStage`).
 *   **✅ Advanced LLM Service & JSON Parsing:**
-    *   Resilient `extractJsonString` and `parseReviewOutput` (with `cleanJsonStringBeforeParse`) handle diverse LLM outputs, ensuring reliable structured data processing.
+    *   Resilient `extractJsonString` (used by `debateStage` and `scaffoldStage`) and `parseReviewOutput` handle diverse LLM outputs, ensuring reliable structured data processing.
 *   **✅ Real-Time Streaming (SSE) & Stateful Context Management.**

 ---

 ### 🌐 Frontend (`/hooks/useBuildStream.ts`, `/components/ui/BuildInterface.tsx`, Zustand Stores)

-*   **✨ Core "Vibe Coding" Enhancement: Full Chat Transparency:**
+*   **✨ Core "Vibe Coding" Enhancement: Full Chat Transparency & Debate Visibility:**
-    *   **Complete AI Output Displayed:** AI chat bubbles show full explanations, raw JSON, or complete code blocks.
+    *   **Complete AI Output Displayed:** AI chat bubbles show full explanations, raw JSON, or complete code blocks from all agents, including Debater A, Debater B, and the Summarizer.
+    *   **Dedicated Debate Outcome Panel:** The UI now features a distinct section displaying the `debateSummaryText`, `agreedPlan`, `options`, and `requiresResolution` status, making the planning phase fully transparent.
     *   **"Code Applied" Indicator:** Visually confirms when AI-generated code is active in the editor.
 *   **✅ Dynamic & Interactive UI:**
+    *   `useBuildStream.ts` hook updated to process and manage new debate-related `PipelineEvents`.
+    *   `BuildInterface.tsx` updated with new sender metadata and UI elements for the debate stage.
     *   Real-time file tree updates (from `scaffoldStage` & codegen).
     *   Multi-tab Monaco editor for project files.
     *   Syntax highlighting for all code (in editor and chat).